Solar Calculators for Homeowners

 Use the solar incentives calculator to understand how tax credits, rebates, or local programs may reduce your net cost.

-Use the solar payback calculator to estimate how long it may take to recover your cost.
+Use the solar payback calculator to estimate how long it may take to recover your cost through savings and incentives.

 5. Review financing

-If you plan to use a solar loan, use the solar financing calculator to compare monthly payments and total financing cost.
+If you plan to use a solar loan, use the solar financing calculator to compare monthly payments, interest costs, and total repayment amount.

 6. Compare installer quotes

-Once you have proposals, use the solar quote comparison calculator to compare system size, cost, production, warranties, and financing assumptions.
+Once you have proposals, use the solar quote comparison calculator to compare system size, cost, production, warranties, incentives, and financing assumptions side by side.

 7. Run the full ROI estimate

-Use the solar ROI calculator to bring the main numbers together.
+Finally, use the solar ROI calculator to bring the main numbers together and estimate the bigger picture.

 What You Need Before Using a Solar Calculator